Retrieval practice is a powerful evidence-based teaching strategy that can easily be incorporated into you existing courses.

-Evidence shows that retrieval practice is especially effective at increasing longer-term retention and generally outperforms more common strategies such as repeated studying.
-Research in classrooms demonstrates that retrieval practice is an extremely robust strategy across age groups and subject domains (McDermott 2021).
+Evidence shows that retrieval practice is especially effective at increasing longer-term retention and generally outperforms more common strategies such as repeated studying or even more elaborate ones like concept mapping (McDermott, 2021; Karpicke & Blunt, 2011; Roediger & Karpicke, 2006).
+Research in classrooms demonstrates that retrieval practice is an extremely robust strategy across age groups and subject domains (McDermott, 2021).
 Retrieval practice also aids in higher-order thinking; it’s not just for memorization.
-Students who use retrieval practice perform better on complex tasks and show improved metacognition (Pooja and Bain 2019).
+Students who use retrieval practice perform better on complex tasks and show improved metacognition (Pooja & Bain, 2019).

 Incorporating activities using retrieval practice into your teaching can increase your students’ learning.